Have my brain tied behind my back just to make it fair.

 Under net neutrality, you won't be able to.

-Net neutrality, the the people that are in favor of it believe that Obama is going to punish all of these internet service providers that are overcharging young millennials.
+Net neutrality, the people that are in favor of it believe that Obama is going to punish all of these internet service providers that are overcharging young millennials.

-If you love Netflix, I have to know that a lot a lot of young millennial liberals love Netflix.
+And they also believe, I'll tell you, if you love Netflix, I have to know that a lot of young millennial liberals love Netflix.

 If you get net neutrality, you're going to lose this open access to Netflix that you've got that you think is going to expand.

-But some of these internet service providers have been accused of throttling speeds and coverage based on the prices people are paying.
+There's a thing, I don't know quite how to use the terminology here, but some of these internet service providers have been accused of throttling speeds and coverage based on the prices people are paying.

 And the more people pay, the less throttling and the more open and access the speed is.